tuddman/clj-neo4j-procedures/README.md

 Neo4j Stored Procedures + Functions implemented in Clojure

-#### User-Defined Procedures

-see `src/clj-neo4j-procedures/procedures.clj` for examples of user-defined stored procedures

-#### User-Defined Functions

-see `src/clj-neo4j-procedures/functions.clj` for examples of user-defined functions
+see `example/` folder  for examples of user-defined stored procedures, functions and aggregation functions.

 ## Why?